 2. Myrtle Falls via Skyline Trail

-• Difficulty Rating: Easy
+- Difficulty rating: Easy

-• Location: Paradise (Southern Entrance)
+- Location: Paradise (Southern Entrance)

 A short but sweet paved trail with a huge payoff, Myrtle Falls via Skyline Trail (you can also reach the falls from the Golden Gate Trail) leads to one of the most iconic views in the park.
-You’ll end up at a viewpoint overlooking the waterfall, nestled at the base of Mt.
-Rainier in all her snow-dusted glory.
+You’ll end up at a viewpoint overlooking the waterfall, nestled at the base of Mount Rainier in all her snow-dusted glory.

-3. Alta Vista Trail
+3. Skyline and Alta Vista Trail

-• Difficulty Rating: Easy
+- Difficulty rating: Easy

-• Location: Paradise (Southern Entrance)
+- Location: Paradise (Southern Entrance)

 The road often closes during the winter, but when it’s cleared, Alta Vista becomes a premier snowshoeing area due to the easy terrain and straightforward navigation.